-Water and sewer revenues accounted for over seventy percent of total Town revenues in fiscal year 2020, excluding proceeds from grants.
-During fiscal year 2020, \$561,204 was transferred from the Water and Sewer fund to the General fund.
+Water and sewer revenues accounted for over seventy percent of total Town revenues in fiscal year 2021, excluding proceeds from grants.
+During fiscal year 2021, \$222,458 was transferred from the Water and Sewer fund to the General fund.
 However, many expenses included in the General fund, particularly payroll expenses, involve time dedicated to water and sewer issues.
 In December of 2009, Brunswick County and the Brunswick County Industrial Development Authority approached the Town about forming an authority for water and sewer to serve the Meherrin River Regional Jail that was going to be located in Alberta off Highway 1 and Interstate 85.
 After several months of negotiations, the Town agreed to provide water and sewer to the proposed Meherrin River Regional Jail.
 The Town, County, IDA, and the MRRJA signed agreements on May 30, 2010, to provide the treatment of water and wastewater in the amount of 100,000 gallons per day.
-The Town is now responsible for the maintenance of the new utility lines installed to service the facility, but the Brunswick County IDA still owns the lines.
+The Town is now responsible for the maintenance of the new utility lines installed to service the facility. but the Brunswick County IDA still owns the lines.
 The discharge point for the sewer into the Town's system, while not the optimum choice to utilize the recent investment to upsize collection lines, can currently handle the proposed flow from the Regional Jail.
 The Town's system will not be able to handle amounts more than what has been agreed to without studies from an engineer.
 The Town began to realize revenue from this project as the MRRJA opened in July 2012.
 The actual flows of water and wastewater are less than 25,000 gallons per day, which is less than one-half of the projected flow amounts based on the information provided to the Town from the IDA's engineering consultants.
 At the Meherrin River Regional Jail, the addition of a 250,000-gallon water storage tank increased the likelihood of disinfection byproducts.
-Testing on the IDA North water system has given results that make this an issue, and it will have to be addressed in the future.
+Testing on the IDA North water system has given results that make this an issue, and it is currently being addressed with engineering completed and ready for the bidding process.

 On February 20, 2013, Brunswick County, the County IDA, and the Town of Lawrenceville signed an agreement to allow the Alberta Collection system to connect to the MRRJA pump station for treatment of wastewater at the Town of Lawrenceville wastewater treatment plant.
 In March 2013, the Town of Alberta applied for CDBG funding to correct I & I issues and other water issues within their system.
 On June 10, 2013, the Town of Lawrenceville and the Town of Alberta signed an agreement for Lawrenceville to assume the ownership, operation, and maintenance of the Alberta systems.
 At the end of June 2013, the State notified the Town of Alberta that the grant would be funded.
 During FY 2014, Alberta was connected to the MRRJA sewer pump station utilizing the grant funding.
 I & I correction work began and was completed in FY 2015, utilizing the grant funding with Lawrenceville supplying some of the match money.
 The engineers have shown that this work corrected significant I & I issues on the Alberta collection system.
+Engineering has begun on a project that will replace most of the water lines in the Town of Alberta.